strimzi/strimzi.github.io/_posts/2019-10-07-strimzi-apache-kafka-and-tracing.md

 ## Kafka brokers

 There is currently no tracing support in the Kafka brokers.
-But the tracing information which is stored in the headers of the Kafka messages will be will be of course delivered to the consumers.
+But the tracing information which is stored in the headers of the Kafka messages will be of course delivered to the consumers.
-So while there will be no specific spans when the message arrived tot he broker and was sent out of the broker.
+So while there will be no specific spans when the message arrived to the broker and was sent out of the broker.
 But you will still be able to see when did the producer send the message and when did the consumer received it.

 ## Tracing in other clients